Global FinTech Predictions in 2020

 Software development may seem like a complicated task.
 Companies often postpone the implementation of modern tech solutions because of legacy baggage or other reasons.
 Financial technology companies or start-ups are much more flexible regarding this issue, but there are other problems they may face.
 One of them is the lack of qualified software engineers.

 For instance, in Israel, there is a shortage of highly skilled software developers.
-Local government is trying to offer good conditions of work, better funding for tech students but it doesn’t give a significant result.
+The local government is trying to offer good conditions of work, better funding for tech students but it doesn’t give a significant result.
 What we have is a growing number of prospective fintech start-ups that can develop products and software solutions.
 There’s no one to bring their ideas into life (we mean real tangible software products).

 There’s a way out – opening an offshore R&D center and finding tech talents there.
 Newxel is a Ukrainian company with years of successful cooperation with businesses globally, we help to set up development teams under clients’ specific requirements and business goals.

 We help fintech companies and start-ups to carry out R&D activities abroad, build and grow their own software development teams in Ukraine.
 Newxel covers such operational services as recruitment, HR, legal, finance, administrative support.
 Above all, you manage the team, and you don’t bother about administrative or operational routines.